fenner/probe-clarification/probe-clarification.md

 Wait determines the duration of the above-mentioned timer, measured in seconds.

-Probing Interface Address specifies the source address of ICMP Extended Echo Request.
+Probing Interface Address specifies the Source Address of the ICMP Extended Echo Request.
 The Probing Interface Address MUST be a unicast address and MUST identify an interface that resides on the probing node.

 The Proxy Interface Address identifies the interface to which the ICMP Extended Echo Request message is sent.
-It can be an IPv4 or IPv6 address.
+It must be an IPv4 or IPv6 unicast address.
 If it is an IPv4 address, PROBE emits an ICMPv4 message.
 If it is an IPv6 address, PROBE emits an ICMPv6 message.

 Local is a boolean value.
 It is TRUE if the proxy and probed